Shamita-Patil/gemini-rag-assistant/README.md

 # Gemini RAG Assistant

 A Retrieval-Augmented Generation (RAG) application that enables users to ask questions about PDF documents using Google's Gemini model.
-The system retrieves relevant information from the uploaded document using semantic search and generates grounded answers with source references.
+The system retrieves relevant information from uploaded documents using semantic search and generates grounded answers with source references.

 ## What This Project Does